Word Practice 1

 - On the Insert tab, in the Header & Footer Group, choose Edit Footer.
 On the Header & Footer Design Toolbar, in the Insert Group, choose Document Info.
 Use Document Info to insert the file name in the footer.
 Select the File Name .
 The File Name should display in the lower right hand footer of the document.
 Do not type it in, rather use the Document Info Field.

-- In Backstage view, click on Show All Properties, and type the following:
+- In Backstage view, click “Info” on the right side of the screen above “save a Copy”.
+Click on Show All Properties, and add the following properties:

 - In the box: trainee, flyer, internship

-- In the Subject box: Your course name and section number
+- In the Subject box: Your course name and course code (Business Computer Applications, COMP 1050)

 - Turn off formatting marks.
 As a reminder, formatting marks are on the Home Tab, Paragraph Group.